Modul University Vienna: Academic Departments & Schools

 The Vienna Institute for Global Studies (VIGS) is a research institute at Modul University Vienna, established in 2024 by Professor Dr. Zoltan Acs.
 It operates as an independent center with research areas including entrepreneurial ecosystems, international relations and geopolitics, and well-being and health.
 In addition to academic research, the institute recently introduced the Digital Entrepreneurship Ecosystem (DEE) Index and published the first report focusing on the Danube Region.

 Study programs

-A total of 942 students were enrolled in the academic year 2018/19, 89 at Nanjing.
-A special feature of the university is its particularly high proportion of international students (70%) and the diversity of its origins.
-Students came from 62 different countries in the academic year 2018/19.

-Modul University Vienna offers BBA, BSc, MSc, MBA, and PhD study programs in the fields of international management, service-oriented economy, tourism, sustainability, data management and analysis, and the design of innovative information systems.
-In addition to the core subjects, which must be completed as mandatory in the respective programs, in-depth subjects provide the opportunity to specialize in different areas of expertise.
+Modul University Vienna offers Foundation, BA, BBA, BSc, CE, MSc, MBA, and PhD study programs in the fields of business, data science, tourism, international relations and sustainability.
+All study programs are offered exclusively in English.
+In addition to the core subjects, specializations and elective subjects provide the opportunity to specialize in different areas of expertise.
 The range of offered courses includes the following study programs: